Infinite-Chess/infinitechess.org/setup.md

 ## Conclusion ##

 Infinite Chess is a team project!
-Join the discord to discuss with the other team members how we should go about things!
-(Insert link)
+Join [the discord](https://discord.gg/NFWFGZeNh5) to discuss with the other team members how we should go about things!